 Evidence What should you be able to find?
 What evidence have you found?
-RAG rating Actions recommended Responsible person/body Co uncil oversight, scrutiny, an d governance framework C7 There should be documented evidence of transparent member and officer scrutiny, There is a clearly defined governance framework underpinned by clear governance principles The role of the shareholder is separate oversight, and approval of business plans from the board or business plans The business plan is current and updated at least annually The business plan is challenged and monitored by the shareholder function C8 There should be evidence of a clear set of KPIs that fall out of the business The council regularly undertakes an objective assessment of how successfully each entity supports its policies and strategies planning process ▶ KPIs are relevant to "SMARTER" 21 goals KPIs are reported and monitored within the context of the governance framework Remedial actions are implemented and monitored if KPIs are not met C9 There should be evidence that senior company staff are performance Board, committee, Chair, and director performance is evaluated annually, including against agreed KPIs managed against KPIs Performance management routines e.g. annual appraisals, connection to personal objectives
+RAG rating Actions recommended Responsible person/body Cοι incil oversight, scrutiny, and d governance framework C7 There should be documented evidence of transparent member There is a clearly defined governance framework underpinned by clear governance principles and officer scrutiny, oversight, and approval The role of the shareholder is separate from the board of business plans The business plan is current and updated at least annually The business plan is challenged and monitored by the shareholder function Page C8 There should be evidence of a clear set of KPIs that fall out of the business The council regularly undertakes an objective assessment of how successfully each entity supports its policies and strategies © → planning process KPIs are relevant to "SMARTER" 21 goals KPIs are reported and monitored within the context of the governance framework Remedial actions are implemented and monitored if KPIs are not met С9 There should be evidence that senior company staff are performance Board, committee, Chair, and director performance is evaluated annually, including against agreed KPIs managed against KPIs Performance management routines e.g. annual appraisals, connection to personal objectives